TheStanfordDaily/stanforddaily-wordpress/README.md

 docker-compose up
 ```

-Finally, open http://localhost:8000 in your computer.
+Finally, open http://localhost:8000/wp-admin/ in your computer.

+You can log in with username `root` and password `root`.

 ## Theme Development
 See https://github.com/TheStanfordDaily/tsd-wp-theme/.